Onni South Lake Union: History

+The residential portion opened in May 2022 as Onni South Lake Union.
+The hotel portion, named Level South Lake Union, opened a month later with 272 rooms furnished similar to apartments for extended stays.
+The complex also has three swimming pools, a fitness center, and space for a grocery store and restaurants.
+By October 2023, 95% of units in the residential portion were leased with monthly rents that ranged from $2,450 to $40,058.

+The rooftop deck was the venue for a party with DJ Paris Hilton in September 2025 that generated noise and light complaints from the surrounding area.

 Design

-When completed, 1120 Denny Way will be one of the largest residential projects in the city's history.
-The complex includes a 41-story, 425 ft tower on the northwest corner of the block, facing Boren Avenue and John Street; a 41-story, 415 ft tower on the southeast corner, facing Denny Way and Fairview Avenue; and a 12-story podium on the southwest corner, facing Denny Way and Boren Avenue.
-The northeast corner is the historic Seattle Times Park, which will be expanded to accommodate new public spaces around the project.
+Onni SLU is one of the largest residential projects to be constructed in the city's history.
+The complex includes a 41-story, 425 ft tower on the northwest corner of the block, facing Boren Avenue and John Street; a 41-story, 415 ft tower on the southeast corner, facing Denny Way and Fairview Avenue; and a 12-story hotel podium on the southwest corner, facing Denny Way and Boren Avenue.
+The northeast corner is the historic Seattle Times Park, which was expanded to accommodate new public spaces around the project.